 The compensation committee assists the Board of Directors in discharging its duties with respect to the compensation of the Company's CEO and other executive officers.
 The committee considers and recommends to the Board of Directors the framework or broad policy for the compensation of executives.
 It considers and recommends to the Board of Directors for approval the compensation of the Company's CEO and, upon recommendation of the Company's CEO, considers and approves compensation for the executives, including salary, bonus, long term incentives and material benefits.
-The committee also provides oversight to the appointment and termination of executives.
-The committee also approves all management incentive plans.
-The committee also reviews and approves disclosure relating to executive compensation disclosure.
+The committee also provides oversight to the appointment and termination of executives, the approval of all management incentive plans, and the review and approval of disclosure relating to executive compensation disclosure.
 The committee also periodically reviews the adequacy and the form of the compensation of non-management directors.
-The compensation committee is currently composed of two independent directors, John Phillips (Chair) and Stephen Davies.
+The compensation committee is currently composed of three independent directors, John Phillips (Chair) and Stephen Davies and Ken Thexton.